How common is identity theft in Delaware? (2026 Update)

 Small Business Owners Near Tax-Free Retail: Delaware businesses in retail corridors near state borders face unique fraud from out-of-state criminals who exploit Delaware's lack of sales tax.
 Business owners encounter counterfeit credit cards, fraudulent payment card disputes, and organized retail crime rings.
 The concentration of retail activity creates sophisticated fraud operations that quickly test stolen cards before they're reported.

-University of Delaware Students: Delaware's 24,000+ University of Delaware students face employment fraud, fake apartment rentals, and student loan scams.
+University of Delaware Students: Delaware's 24,000+ University of Delaware students6 face employment fraud, fake apartment rentals, and student loan scams.
 Students attracted by Delaware's business-friendly reputation encounter fake internship offers with startup companies, requiring upfront fees for background checks or equipment.
 The state's small size creates false sense of security—students assume criminal operations can't hide in a small state.

 Legal and Professional Services Workers: Delaware's attorneys, accountants, and corporate service providers handle extensive client financial information and corporate records.
 These professionals become targets for credential theft that would provide access to multiple corporate clients' sensitive data.
 A single compromised professional services firm account could expose hundreds of corporate clients to fraud.

-Healthcare Workers and Patients: Delaware's integrated healthcare systems (Christiana Care, Bayhealth) serve the entire small state, meaning data breaches have outsized impact—affecting significant percentages of the total population.
+Healthcare Workers and Patients: Delaware's integrated healthcare systems (Christiana Care, Bayhealth)8 serve the entire small state, meaning data breaches have outsized impact—affecting significant percentages of the total population.
 Medical identity theft can impact insurance coverage and medical records, with criminals using stolen identities to obtain prescription drugs and file false insurance claims.

 Delaware-Specific Legal Protections: Delaware Code Title 11, Chapter 5, Subchapter II provides identity theft protections.
 Victims can place security freezes on credit reports for free and access Delaware's data breach notification law requiring companies to notify affected individuals.
 Contact the Delaware Department of Justice Consumer Protection Unit at (800) 220-5424 or visit attorneygeneral.delaware.gov for assistance.